Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• Hot sleepers who like a “hug”
+• Hot side or back sleepers who like close contouring

-• Couples with different schedules
+• Couples on different sleep schedules

 Where it falls short

-• Slower bounce than latex
+• Slower response than latex or grid beds

 Tempur-Pedic TEMPUR-ProBreeze Medium Hybrid